Batu Kawan: Demographics

+As of 2020, Mukim 13, the subdivision that contains Batu Kawan, was home to a population of 11,409.
+Malays formed 60% of the population, followed by Indians at 18% and Chinese at 15%.

 Transportation

 Lebuhraya Bandar Cassia is the main expressway within Batu Kawan.
 The highway is, in turn, linked to the North–South Expressway, which passes by the town.

-The Second Penang Bridge, which links Batu Kawan with Batu Maung on Penang Island, spans a total length of 24 km, making it the longest bridge in Southeast Asia.
+The Second Penang Bridge, which links Batu Kawan with Batu Maung on Penang Island, spans a total length of 24 km, making it the longest bridge in Southeast Asia at the time of its completion, a title that has since been taken up by the Sultan Haji Omar Ali Saifuddien Bridge.
 The completion of the bridge in 2014 also brought about the rapid development of Batu Kawan.
 The bridge is a tolled expressway, with a toll plaza situated at the entrance of the bridge in Batu Kawan.

-Batu Kawan is served by Rapid Penang's Congestion Alleviation Transport (CAT), a free-of-charge transit bus service within Batu Kawan.
+Batu Kawan is used to serve by Rapid Penang's Congestion Alleviation Transport (CAT), a free-of-charge transit bus service within Batu Kawan.
+However this service have ceased operations since the pandemic in 2020, making Batu Kawan is inaccessible via normal public transportation methods other than e-hailing or taxi.

 Education

 Batu Kawan is served by two primary schools and one high school.